01 of 06

 The important part about this step is to be methodical.
 Don't just start ripping open closets and drawers and pulling everything out.
 You'll wear yourself out much sooner than you think, and the pile of things that will end up sitting on the floor is more likely to discourage than encourage you.
 Instead, use the same plan you had when cleaning and go one room at a time.
 The process will take a little longer, but it will be much more manageable and far more likely to reach completion.Continue to 4 of 6 below.

 04 of 06

 Donate What You Can

-After the purging process, label and make two piles - one for items that you will throw out and one for pieces that you will donate.
-I can't stress enough how important it is to donate, especially in the winter months when those in need can use your contributions the most.
+After the purging process, label and make two piles – one for items that you will throw out and one for pieces that you will donate.
+It's so important to donate, especially in the winter months when those in need can use your contributions the most.
 So as you're cleaning and purging, take a second to reconsider throwing out old, worn blankets or a slightly used coat and instead donate them to someone in need.Continue to 5 of 6 below.

 05 of 06

 Bring Fresh Flowers Home